derivative-maker/derivative-maker/libvirt/README.txt

 ## OPTIONAL STEPS ##
 #######################

 Modifying a machine's XML file gives more fine grained control over its settings than what is exposed through the virt-manager GUI.
-Unless you know what you are doing, editing configuration defaults are not recommended nor necessary.
+Unless you know what you are doing, editing configuration defaults is neither recommended nor necessary.

 cd /$PATH/Whonix-Gateway